evgenyneu/run_inline_js_with_turbo_csp/README.md

-# Issue date for running inline javascript with Turbo rails and Content Security Policy
+# A demo rails app that runs inline javascript with Turbo rails and Content Security Policy (CSP)

-This is a demo app that shows an issue with running inline javascript from an HTML that is shown by Turbo Rails.
+This is a demo app that shows an issue with running inline javascript from an HTML that is shown by Turbo Rails when Content Security Policy (CSP) is enabled.

 ## Setup